Last updated: November 12, 2024

 How much equity you need for a cash out refinance

-The amount of equity you need for a cash out refinance can vary depending on several factors, including your lender’s requirements, your creditworthiness, applicable state and/or local laws that regulate borrowing amounts, and the loan program you choose.
+The amount of equity you can get for a cash out refinance can vary depending on several factors, including your lender’s requirements, your creditworthiness, applicable state and/or local laws that regulate borrowing amounts, and the loan program you choose.
 Generally, most lenders have specific guidelines when it comes to the amount of equity required for a cash out refinance.

 • Any debt from additional home equity loans or home equity lines of credit,